xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

 ~~~~~~~~~~~~~~~~~~~

-Please read the GNU license.
+Please read the GPL 3 license.

 Please read the help section in the client program before you continue to use this program.